CatherineP37/project_3/README.md

 The calculator was closing after an error message for the first number input.
 I solved this by adding a call to the numbers() function after the number input error messages.

+The calculator was closing after asking for the first number.
+I solved this by adding a call to the number_two() function in the number_one() function.

 ## Deployment

 ## Credits